Dr Anna Anderson

 I joined the University of Leeds in 2018 as a Research Associate in the School of Healthcare to work on a feasibility study investigating peer mentorship to support self-management of hip and knee osteoarthritis.
 Alongside that, I helped lead a qualitative study exploring patients’ perceptions of total ankle replacement and ankle fusion surgery.

 In 2019, I commenced a HEE / National Institute for Health and Care Research (NIHR) Clinical Doctoral Research Fellowship based in the Leeds Institute of Rheumatic and Musculoskeletal Medicine (LIRMM).
-My mixed methods PhD project was focused on developing new website, the ‘Virtual Knee School’, to provide pre-operative education and a prehabilitation exercise programme for patients awaiting total knee replacement.
+My mixed methods PhD project was focused on developing a new website, the ‘Virtual Knee School’, to provide pre-operative education and a prehabilitation exercise programme for patients awaiting total knee replacement.

 Research interests